 We investigate if individual Asian elephants have different personalities.
 What kind of personality traits do they express and how do these differ between individuals?
 Is personality related to e.g. age, sex, origin or tuskness?
 Does personality affect the elephants’ social organization, maternal and allomaternal behaviour and ultimately fitness?

-Age, origin, sex and tuskness seem to be related to several personality dimensions.
-Watch this space in the future for more detailed results and to find out if personality is also related to elephants’ social behaviour and fitness.
+Watch this space in the future for more exciting research and to find out if personality is also related to elephants’ social behaviour, stress physiology, health and fitness.
+We also plan to look at the potential link between the elephants’ personality and the personality of their mahouts.